rodrimati1992/const_format_crates/README.md

 -  [`str_split`]: splits a string constant

-### Rust nightly
+### Rust 1.83.0

 By enabling the "fmt" feature, you can use a [`std::fmt`]-like API.

-This requires the nightly compiler, because it uses mutable references in const fn, which have not been stabilized as of writing these docs.
+This requires Rust 1.83.0, because it uses mutable references in const fn.

 All the other features of this crate are implemented on top of the [`const_format::fmt`] API: